kragorg/dng/appendices/Appendix D — Additional Rules.md

 ## Magic Tattoos {#magic-tattoos .item}
 <span class="item-type">_Wondrous item (tattoo), rarity varies_</span>

-_Source: Tasha’s Cauldron of Everything_
+_Source: Tasha’s Cauldron of Everything, Homebrew_

 Blending magic and artistry with ink and needles, magic tattoos imbue their bearers with wondrous abilities.
-Magic tattoos are initially bound to magic needles, which transfer their magic to a creature.
+The creation of a magic tattoo is a rare art, typically accomplished in one of two ways.

+The first method involves binding the magic to the tool itself, creating a magic needle.
+This enchanted item holds the tattoo’s power latent within it, ready to be transferred.
+Anyone can then use this needle to inscribe the design and release its magic into a creature’s skin.

+The second method requires a direct conduit of power.
+A warlock, using a mundane needle and ink prepared from powdered gems, can channel their patron’s energy through the tool as they work, infusing the ink with their pact magic as it is set into the flesh.

 Once inscribed on a creature’s body, damage or injury doesn’t impair the tattoo’s function, even if the tattoo is defaced.
 When